Selective Neuron Amplification in Transformer Language Models

-We begin by locating neurons that respond specifically to the target task using differential activation analysis.
-The model is run on a set of task specific inputs, such as arithmetic problems, and separately on neutral reference text, such as simple descriptive sentences.
+\textbf{Neuron Identification-} The model is run on two sets of inputs: task-specific examples like arithmetic problems, and neutral reference text like simple descriptive sentences.
 For each neuron in every layer, we compute the difference in mean activation between these two conditions.
-Neurons that show the largest positive differences are those that respond more strongly to the task and are selected as candidates for amplification.
-This approach isolates neurons that are functionally tied to the task, rather than those that activate broadly across all types of text.
+Neurons with the largest positive differences are responding to the task rather than to text in general.
+These are selected as candidates for amplification.